avaframe/FlowPy/readme.md

 ## Running the Code

-Once the required libraries are installed the model will run via the main.py script.
-Flow-Py can be run in the terminal or with a simple GUI which helps to organize the input data/parameterizations.
+Once the required libraries are installed the model runs via the main.py script.
+Flow-Py can be started in the terminal or with a simple GUI which helps to organize the input data and parameterizations.

 #### Graphical user interface version